Cheltenham Festival form came to the fore on day two of the Cheltenham April Meeting as Golden Ace glided to an easy victory.

 “She looks like a hurdler, so we’ll keep her hurdling to hopefully nick a Grade 1 next season.”

-However, the unbeaten-over-hurdles mare by the top sire Golden Horn found a way through despite not having her preferred conditions.
+However, the unbeaten-over-hurdles mare found a way through despite not having her preferred conditions.

-“Coming down the hill, everyone was getting racing and we were a bit short of room, but she organised her fairly well and had to just sit tight.
+“Coming down the hill, everyone was getting racing and we were a bit short of room, but she organised herself fairly well and I had to just sit tight.

 “She’s a much better mare on soft ground but she got away with it today because she is the classiest mare in the race.